 Our undergraduates tackle real-world problems proposed by industry sponsors through senior capstone design projects.
 They work in major research centers in aerospace, bio-sciences, electronics and computing, energy, materials and structures, molecular and nano engineering, and transportation.

-Build relationships with industry—now and into the future
+Build relationships with industry

 The Puget Sound region is a hub of creativity and innovation in aerospace, biotechnology, global health, clean technology, and information and communications technology.
 Local industry is eager to connect with our students.
-Through the Career Center @ Engineering, student can complete internships in their field while earning school credit and often secure jobs before graduation.
+Through the Career Center @ Engineering, students can complete internships in their field while earning school credit and often secure jobs before graduation.

 Be a part of our "Community of Innovators"